Clinic for OCD, Anxiety and Related Disorders

 What is Obsessive-Compulsive Disorder?

-This puzzling illness is characterized by recurrent and disturbing thoughts (called obsessions) and/or repetitive, ritualized behaviors that the person feels driven to perform (called compulsions).
+Obsessive-compulsive disorder (OCD) is characterized by recurrent and disturbing thoughts (called obsessions) and/or repetitive, ritualized behaviors that the person feels driven to perform (called compulsions).
 Obsessions can also take the form of intrusive images or unwanted impulses.
 Instead of performing compulsions, some people avoid feared situations or objects.

 Definitions of Obsessions and Compulsions